foerstner-lab/Lab_Knowledge_Base/README.md

 # Lab Knowledge Base

-A small collection of useful tutorials and links.
+A small, opiniated collection of useful tutorials and links.